 The growth, size, and strength of the baby should be taken into account before deciding when to start using a walker.
 Although there isn’t a specific age for a baby to start using a walker, they are often used for babies who are 4 to 16 months of age.
 Also, make sure your baby’s head is steady without any external support.
 It usually takes 4-6 months for babies to control their heads and sit without any support for a period of time.

-Pros of using a Baby Walker
+Pros & Cons of Letting Your Baby Use a Walker

 Using a baby walker can have numerous benefits for your baby.
 Given below are some of the benefits of baby walkers